PaddlePaddle/PaddleClas/deploy/vector_search/README_en.md

 # Vector search

-*Due to the system adaptability problem, this retrieval algorithm will be abandoned in the new version. [faiss](https://github.com/facebookresearch/faiss) will be used in the new version.
+**Attention**: Due to the system adaptability problem, this retrieval algorithm will be abandoned in the new version. [faiss](https://github.com/facebookresearch/faiss) will be used in the new version.
 The use process of the overall retrieval system base will remain unchanged, but the yaml files for build indexes and retrieval will be modified.

 ## 1. Introduction